 HINT: Don't actually try to write down all possible outcomes with 17 H's!!
-Instead: reason as follows: first, how many possible outcomes are there?
+Instead: reason as follows: first, how many possible outcomes are there in total?
+(Hint: it's similar to Exercise 1 above.)
 Then: how many of these outcomes have exactly 17 H's?
-(Remark: this last question involves a binomial coefficient.
-You had some HW problems that were similar to this in some ways.)
+(Hint: it involves a binomial coefficient.)